Skip to main content

 Management of debt of other entities

-Regarding the Autonomous Communities, with the highest amount of debt managed in 2019, Andalusia and Catalonia stand out.
+As regards the Autonomous Communities, with the highest amount of debt managed in 2019, Andalusia and Catalonia stand out.

-Within the framework of mutual assistance between member countries of the European Union, the Tax Agency has sent 1,614 requests to other member countries during 2019, compared to the 906 sent in 2018.
+Within the framework of mutual assistance between member countries of the European Union, the Tax Agency has sent 1,614 requests to other member countries during 2019, compared to 906 sent in 2018.